 - Finally, check the Underline keyboard shortcuts and access keys and then click Ok.

 Rename multiple files at once

-To change the name of multiple files at once highlight all the files you wish to rename in Windows Explorer and press the F2 key.
-Type in the new name you wish to use for all files and press enter.
+To change the name of multiple files at once highlight all the files you want to rename in Windows Explorer and press the F2 key.
+Type in the new name you want to use for all files and press enter.
 Once done all files will be renamed to the name entered followed by a unique number.

 Install Windows Essentials